mitsuba-renderer/enoki/docs/custom.rst

    the right precision.

    It is sometimes useful to be able to work with a higher precision.
-Our templated ``distance`` function can nicely accommodate this need by simply switching to the following types:
+Our templated ``distance`` function can nicely accommodate this need simply by simply switching to the following types:

    .. code-block:: cpp